7180afk/My-Profile/README.md

 ![Alessio](Alessio.jpg)

-## I am an F&B fixer.
-Experienced in complex and funny proejcts across Europe and China.
+### I am an F&B fixer.
+Experienced in complex, hig competitive and dope projects across Europe and China.
+At the noment I am deveoping a new concept for Shanghai.
+Contact me on 7180afk@gmail.com for business or update.

 You can use the [editor on GitHub](https://github.com/7180afk/My-Profile/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.